Resources

 What are the benefits of the Distributed Disaggregated Chassis?

-The benefits that the Distributed Disaggregated Chassis offers is not only a better, more flexible, and cost-effective network architecture, but also greatly enhances the operational experience for service providers through:
+Distributed Disaggregated Chassis offers not only a more flexible and modern network design but also greatly enhances the operational experience for service providers.

 Simplified operations

-• Seamless scaling: Scale or maintenance is easily accomplished by replacing individual white boxes, thereby eliminating the need for cumbersome chassis replacements and disruptive maintenance windows.
+By its design, DDC enhances network availability.
+Its distributed nature and redundancy mechanisms ensure continuous operation, minimizing downtime and ensuring reliable service delivery.
+Maintenance is easily accomplished by replacing individual white boxes, thereby eliminating the need for cumbersome forklift chassis replacements and disruptive maintenance windows.

 Distributed Disaggregated Chassis gains momentum with service providers

-Leading service providers such AT&T, KDDI and Turkcell have already deployed a significant DDC solution in their live networks via DriveNets DDC.
-And their efforts align with other giant SPs like Vodafone, Telefonica and Orange, which are also increasingly adopting open and virtualized networks.
-Distributed Disaggregated Chassis continues to gain momentum in the telecommunications industry, with service providers actively pushing for its adoption.
-The advantages of disaggregation are widely recognized, since organizations that have already implemented commercially disaggregated solutions have observed cost reductions, accelerated innovation, and improved scalability.
+Leading service providers such as AT&T and KDDI have already made significant deployments of DDC solutions across their live networks using DriveNets Network Cloud.
+Their efforts align with other network operators like Comcast, Vodafone, MTN, Telefonica and Orange, which also are adopting open and disaggregated networks.
+SPs that already have implemented disaggregated solutions have achieved cost reductions, accelerated innovation, and improved scalability.

 The Future of Disaggregated Solutions